Admissions

 • Are more academically engaged

-• Demonstrate higher self-confidence
+• Demonstrate higher self-confidence, leadership skills, and resilience

 • Display higher levels of cultural competency